valory-xyz/open-autonomy/docs/guides/overview_of_the_development_process.md

 7. **Deploy the service.** You can deploy directly your service locally for testing purposes.
 To deploy a production service secured in the [Autonolas Protocol](https://docs.autonolas.network/protocol/) you first need to bring the service to the _Deployed_ state in the protocol.

-In the next guides, we will explore the steps of this development process.
+In the next sections, we will explore each of the steps in the development process.

-As you can see in the diagram above any developed component can be pushed/published to a remote registry, and minted in the on-chain registry.
-This mechanism allows that developers reuse components written by other developers, thus reducing the invested time in developing common functionalities.
+You must ensure that your machine satisfies the framework requirements and that you have followed the [set up guide](./set_up.md).
+As a result you should have a Pipenv workspace folder with a local repository on it.